Disability and illness

 Despite this, mental health concerns are often not identified and supported in children and young people with a learning disability, as symptoms are frequently mistaken for being part of their learning disability.

 Children and young people with physical disabilities

-Under the Equality Act, disability includes children who have physical disabilities such as sensory impairments (e.g. affecting sight or hearing) and long-term health conditions such as asthma, diabetes, epilepsy and cancer.
+Under the Equality Act, disability includes children and young people who have physical disabilities such as sensory impairments (e.g. affecting sight or hearing) and long-term health conditions such as asthma, diabetes, epilepsy and cancer.

-Children and young people with such conditions do not necessarily have additional learning needs, but there is a significant overlap between these children with disabilities and those with additional learning needs.
+Children and young people with such conditions do not necessarily have additional learning needs, but there is a significant overlap between these disabilities and additional learning needs.